numbats/learnr/slides/chapter1_01_Install.md

 <img src="chapter1/chapter1-01/R_Install_Mac_1.png" style="display: block; margin: auto;" />

+Notes:

-Note: After finishing the download of `R-4.1.2.pkg`, double click on it, you should see the message below.
+After finishing the download of `R-4.1.2.pkg`, double click on it, you should see the message below.

 Click `Continue`.